UNC-Major-Lab/MSAcquisitionSimulator/README.md

                                         output path for sampled FASTA file.
 ```

 *GroundTruthSimulator* takes as input the sampled .fasta file from *FASTASampler* and a configuration file.
 An example configuration file is found in the root directory: *ground_truth.conf*.
-This program generates the ground truth data necessary for acquisition simulation.
+This program outputs the ground truth data necessary for acquisition simulation.
 It models post-translational modifications (PTMs), digestion, chromatographic separation, electrospray ionization, and isotopic distributions.

 ```Shell
 $ ./GroundTruthSimulator --help